agilealgos/mf/wp-content/plugins/product-import-export-for-woo/readme.txt

 Donate link: https://www.webtoffee.com/plugins/
 Tags: product export, product import, CSV import export, woocommerce, CSV, product, export, import, woocommerce product import, woocommerce import products, export woocommerce products, import products into woocommerce
 Requires at least: 3.0.1
-Tested up to: 6.1
+Tested up to: 6.2
 Requires PHP: 5.6
-Stable tag: 2.2.7
+Stable tag: 2.3.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Import products to WooCommerce or export products (simple, grouped, external/affiliate).
-Import WooCommerce products from any CSV to WooCommerce.
+Seamlessly import or export WooCommerce products (simple, grouped, external/affiliate) using CSV.
+Now with ChatGPT API integration, the plugin will auto-generate product descriptions during the import process for items without descriptions.

 == Description ==

 Export and import all your WooCommerce products in CSV format.
-The free plugin, Product Import Export for WooCommerce exports and imports WooCommerce simple, grouped, and external/affiliate products in a super simple way!
+The free plugin, Product Import Export for WooCommerce, exports and imports WooCommerce simple, grouped, and external/affiliate products in a super simple way!
-Inventory update, syncing products, data filtration, automatic column mapping are some of the main peculiarities of this product importer plugin.
+Inventory updates, syncing products, data filtration, and automatic column mapping are some of the main peculiarities of this product importer plugin.

+With the latest update, we have integrated ChatGPT API with our plugin.
+Now the plugin will automatically generate product descriptions for items without existing descriptions.
+Thanks to Generative AI!

 <strong>To import and export variable products, upgrade to the premium version of <a href="https://www.webtoffee.com/product/product-import-export-woocommerce/">WooCommerce Product Import Export</a></strong>.